-

 Bio

-Daniel Land’s first album of songs – Love Songs For The Chemical Generation, released with his Manchester band Daniel Land & The Modern Painters – was called "One of the finest records of its time" by Drowned In Sound, and "Like Slowdive reimagined by Phil Spector" by the NME.
-The album is now widely considered to be a classic of the shoegaze genre, although Daniel remains, in the words of The Skinny, a "dream-pop cult hero", known only to the shoegaze cognoscenti.
+His debut album, Love Songs For The Chemical Generation, released with his Manchester band The Modern Painters, was hailed as "One of the finest records of its time" (Drowned In Sound) and "Like Slowdive reimagined by Phil Spector" (NME).
+The album is now widely considered to be a classic of the shoegaze genre, although Daniel remains a "Dream Pop Cult Hero" (The Skinny), known only to the shoegaze cognoscenti.

-Lauded by Guy Garvey, Tom Robinson, Mark Radcliffe, and many others, Daniel Land makes the kind of music that, in the words of BBC Radio 1's Rob Da Bank, "The late John Peel would have loved".
+Lauded by Marc Radcliffe, Guy Garvey, Tom Robinson, and many others, Daniel Land makes the kind of music that, in the words of BBC Radio 1’s Rob Da Bank, “You can't think the late John Peel would have loved.”

 Press